WeegeeNumbuh1/FlightGazer/README.md

 **A:** Check the `HAT_PWM_ENABLED` value in `config.py` and make sure it matches your hardware setup.

 **Q:** Can I customize the colors?<br >
 **A:** Sure, just edit them in the script.
+(Check the functions inside the `Display` class in the main python file)

 **Q:** Can I customize the layout beyond what can be done in `config.py` (clock, plane info, etc)?<br >
 **A:** Sure, just like the last question, change some things in the script. ![:gladsuna:](https://cdn.discordapp.com/emojis/824790344431435817.webp?size=20)

 **Q:** What about showing other plane info like what airline it is or what kind of plane it is?<br >
 **A:** That requires additional API calls or another API entirely.
-Plus, to put all possible text would require scrolling which would complicate things further (I did not feel like I needed this info).
+Plus, to put all possible text would require scrolling which would complicate things further (I did not feel like I needed this info).<br>
+You can also use [Planefence](https://github.com/sdr-enthusiasts/docker-planefence) for this functionality.

 **Q:** Why use the FlightAware API?
 Why not something more "free" like [adsbdb](https://www.adsbdb.com/)?<br >
 **A:** adsbdb only has reported route information for aircraft that have predetermined origins and destinations.
 In my experience, it cannot handle position-only flights (i.e. general aviation, military, etc) and is lacking information for some flights.
 The commercial APIs handle these situations much more elegantly (which is the price to pay, I guess).
 Moreover, FlightAware's API is the only commercial one that has a usable free tier.
 I do wish FlightAware had a much lighter API call for pulling very basic information like what this project uses.